Neutralize your bias by amplifying your perspective

 change your attitude.” — Maya Angelou

 Your individual perspective is what makes you unique.
-But if you overplay your strength, it will soon become a weaknesses.
+But if you overplay your strength, it will soon become a weakness.

-Here’s how each Social Media Personality can become a prey of its own biased perspective.
+Here’s how each Social Media Personality can become prey of its own biased perspective.

 Instagramers are so good dreaming that sometimes they forget to evaluate the impact of their decisions.
 Or, even worse, they stop listening to other’s opinions.